portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 Without going into detail, we are thinking of developing APIs with information on meteorology, state of the sea, pollution, vehicle traffic in the port, railway entrances and exits, ship stopovers, terminals, merchandise inspections and others ...

 ### Technology
 This proposal is based on the FAIR and RISP principles.
+- **FAIR**: Findable, accessible, interoperable and reusable
+- **RISP**: Reutilización de la información del Sector Público

-To execute the project, we will use open and standard technologies such as http for data transport, OpenAPI for the definition of the catalog, JSON as the exchange format and REST as the protocol between the applications.
+To execute the project, we will use open and standard technologies such as:
+- **HTTP** for data transport,
+- **OpenAPI** for the definition of the catalog,
+- **JSON** as the exchange format and
+- **REST** (Representational State Transfer) as the protocol between the applications.

 ### Deliverables
-The deliverables of this idea will be: a catalog of information that the ports can use and that will contain the definition of information types and their attributes.
+The deliverables of this idea will be: a **catalog of information** that the ports can use and that will contain the definition of information types and their attributes.
 All this defined in OpenAPI with its description and examples published on GitHub.

 We plan to focus in a first phase on the information that can be provided by the port authorities, although the idea is scalable and the possibility of creating a Marketplace at a later stage is envisaged to give entry to other actors.

+In this six month phase, deliverables will be:
+- Definition of the **types of information**
+- **Attributes** of each type of information
+- Definition in **OpenAPI 3.0**
+- **Description and examples** in GitHub

 ### Expected impact on logistic sector
 Regarding the impact on the sector, we understand that it will manifest itself in three aspects such as transparency, port operations and the improvement of forecast management.